emberjs/rfcs/text/0779-first-class-component-templates.md

 Here, the content will need to shift in two ways:

 1. The motivation for introducing a backing class shifts slightly: we have the ability to have state at the module level already, including via class-backed helpers.
-What we need is a way to have state that is for *just one component*.
-A class is JavaScript’s first-class way of doing that, so we have a version which supports it.
+What we need is a way to have state that is for *each component instance*.
+A class is JavaScript’s first-class way of doing that, so we have a version of first-class component templates which supports it!

 2. Having made the motivation clear, we can show the `<template>` in the body of the class and explain that it is exactly the same as a standalone template component, except that it now has access to the backing class for local state, "actions", etc.